Matthiaswf/busan-bowling-league-Umbraco/README.md

-# Busan Bowling League – Headless CMS Sports Tracker
+# Busan Bowling League – Headless CMS

 Busan Bowling League is a web app designed to manage teams, players, games, and standings for a local bowling league.
 It uses Umbraco as a headless CMS and a Nuxt 3 frontend to deliver live data with a responsive design.